 As the villages of Cranfield and Wootton continue to expand, so too does Holywell School.

 The school hall and new blocks were named after long-serving members of staff: Bev Yates, Stuart Macfarlan and Dave Hall.
-Dave was deputy headteacher at Holywell for 13 years: Bev Yates has been a cleaner and lunchtime superviser since 1980; and Stuart McFarlan joined Holywell in 1978 and had the school hall named in his honour.
 A Prayer Garden was also created for student reflection and is designed in the shape of the school crest.

-We are currently at the planning stage of the second phase of expansion which will see a new 6-classroom teaching block built along with a new Gym facility, expanded reception and administration facilities and a multi-use Science/Technology room.
+The second phase of expansion was completed in 2019 with the opening of a 6-classroom teaching block, a Sports Hall an expanded reception and administration facilities and a multi-use Science/Technology room.

 The Holywell Ethos.